Plaza’s Nordstrom Block Has Seen Changes Before

 Charles Fillmore bought the lot at the northeast corner of 47th and Jefferson in 1929, but it would be fifteen years before the building of what would become Unity Temple began.
 It would take patience, commitment and contributions from 100,000 people around the world to open the building in 1948.
 Today, Unity defines its mission as “to provide an uplifting environment to support all people for the purpose of increasing their well-being.”
 It offers classes, seminars, workshops and inspirational services.

-The slideshow below shows the buildings on the block as they looked in 1940.
+The photos below show the buildings on the block as they looked in 1940.

 Historic photos courtesy Kansas City Public Library/Missouri Valley Special Collections.